Guillaume201/Importer-Hub-for-CRYENGINE/README.md

 Multiple file import

 Assets import
--
+--
 With this tool you can import your files with a simple drag and drop on the application or by selecting them in your folders.
-You can also import your textures from clipboard, simple as a copy and paste!
+You can also import your textures from the clipboard, simple as a copy and paste!

 Technically, this tool converts the textures in an understandable format for the Resource Compiler and opens the CryTif interface without Photoshop or any additional software.
 For meshes, the files are directly sent to the Resource Compiler so they share the same limitations.
 That works great for static meshes in fbx.